Support Services

 There are five deputies and an administrative assistant assigned to civil.
 These deputies are responsible for serving all civil process papers that come into the sheriff's office.
 These processes can be anything from magistrate's summons, summary ejectments/evictions, subpoenas, notices of rights, writs, executions on judgments, and execution sales.
 They also assist in serving domestic violence orders and accompanying paperwork.
 On average these officers serve between 700 and 1000 processes each month.
 They also assist the Patrol Division by responding to calls for service during times of high call volume.

-59 David Gragg
+1. David Gragg

-Deputy David Gragg
+Deputy D. Gragg

 Civil Process